 A Rising Man (2017) & A Necessary Evil (2018)

 A historical whodunit series you'll want read: well written, atmospheric and intelligent

 *An advanced reader ebook copy of A Necessary Evil was provided by the publisher via NetGalley in exchange for an honest review*

 I first heard about Abir Mukherjee's A Rising Man on Book Riot's "All the Books!"
-Friday podcast called "All the Backlist!", where Liberty Hardy discuss older books typically based around a theme.
+Friday podcast called "All the Backlist!", where Liberty Hardy discusses older books typically based around a theme.
 I really appreciate this short addendum to the new release podcast episodes that are aired on Tuesdays.
-During an episode in January I heard about this books and quickly check my local library catalogue for the title.
+During an episode in January I heard about these books and quickly checked my local library catalog for the title.
 I was in luck!
 They had the book and it was a available!
 For kicks, I also checked NetGalley to see if any other books by the author were listed for request.
 Again, I was in luck!
 The second book A Necessary Evil had recently been listed for request via Pegasus Books.
-This reader and reviewer bliss.
+This is reader and reviewer bliss.
 I quickly picked up the first book from the library and crossed by fingers that I'd receive the egalley as well.

 Before delving into the book, can we just talk about Mukherjee's inspiring road to publishing?
 Abir Mukherjee grew up in the West of Scotland.
 The child of immigrants from India, A Rising Man, his debut novel, was inspired by a desire to learn more about this crucial period in Anglo-Indian history that seems to have been almost forgotten.
 It won the Harvill Secker/Daily Telegraph crime writing competition.
 He spent 20 years pursuing “a spectacularly dull career in finance” before actively pursuing his dream of writing a novel.